jarak-lvly/poc-windows-openrv-cy2025/README.md

 ### Notes:

-The contents of the `oem/` directory are copied into the Windows VM and executed during the initial setup.
+The contents of the `oem/` directory are copied into the Windows environment and executed during the initial setup.

 For the tested software versions and environment used to validate this proof of concept, see `docs/04.notes.md`.